2005 Leadership Citrus

 Florida State University Graduate

 In the first grade, my drawings earned notice and my family encouraged my artistic expression by enrolling me into charcoal drawing and ceramics classes.
 I took sculpture classes in middle school.
 In high school I took commercial art classes, created artwork for the school newspaper, designed the cover and inside pages of the creative writing magazine and helped build the backdrop for the junior-senior prom.
 Following high school, my art took a back seat as my wife of 32 years and I raised three sons.
 Eventually, we started our own cabinet company, which reawakened my creative juices.
 I expanded my creative avenues as a freelance writer for the local newspaper.
 I eventually left the cabinet business and embarked on my current career as a journalist.
 In 2004, I returned to school with a goal of earning a bachelor's degree in Interdisciplinary studies.
 While earning my Associates Degree at the local community college, I began taking art classes again and earned the visual arts award at graduation.
-I currently balance art while working on my Masters Degree at Florida State University and a full time job as the Human Resource Manager at the Citrus County Chronicle.
+I continued with my education with a Master's Degree from Florida State University.
+I currently balance art while working a full time job as the Editor of the Citrus County Chronicle.

 I enjoy many different styles including impressionism, pop art, abstract expressionism, naturalism, post-impressionism, art deco and contemporary.
 All of these styles influence my work, but do not define my style.